Dailymotion-Pro-Services/dynamic-preview/story.md

 We have a [demo](https://staging.dmvs-apac.com/dmStory/lab/carousel_adtest.html) in staging with the above configuration.
 Please contact us ([Dailymotion Professional-Services
 ](mailto:professional-services@dailymotion.com)) for partner specific requests.

+### Lazy Loading Enhancement

+We've introduced Lazy Loading for image thumbnails in the card component to enhance performance.
+This implementation aligns with Core Web Vitals guidelines.
+No action is required on your part.
+If your story is located below the visible part of the webpage (below the fold), the image will automatically load in a lazy manner.

+### Search Engine Friendly HTML Structure

+To enhance crawlability, we've restructured our HTML to be more search engine-friendly.
+You can simply sit back and enjoy the benefits without needing to take any action.

 ### Events:

 Dailymotion Story provides some [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on `document` to inform special activity.